Non-Floquet oscillations of a parametrically driven rigid planar pendulum

 But this new research has discovered a "rebel" in the machine.

-The researchers found that sometimes, even when the math says the pendulum should be perfectly still and quiet, it suddenly starts swinging in a strange, complex dance.
+The researchers found that sometimes, even when the existing theory says the pendulum should be perfectly still and quiet, it suddenly starts swinging in a strange and complex dance, if disturbed a bit.

 These are what the authors call "Non-Floquet oscillations."
 They are "rebellious" because they ignore the standard predictions.
-Instead of the simple, predictable rhythms we expected, these oscillations have much longer, stranger cycles—sometimes swinging four, six, eight, or even twelve times longer than the rhythm you are using to drive them.
+Instead of the simple, predictable rhythms expected, these oscillations have much longer, stranger cycles—sometimes swinging four, six, eight, or even twelve times longer than the rhythm used to drive them.

 The most mind-blowing part of this discovery isn't just that the pendulum is moving; it's how it moves.